 A native South Carolinian, he attended the University of South Carolina, where he studied under James Dickey, and the University of Virginia, where he completed his graduate studies with a doctoral dissertation on Thomas Hardy.

 While not a prolific poet, David has published for many years in important journals.
 In 1975 he broke into print with a poem in The New Yorker.
-His poems have appeared in Agni, The American Journal of Poetry, The Hopkins Review, Literary Imagination, Poetry, Seneca Review, Sewanee Review, Southwest Review, and Yale Review, and online at Poetry Daily.
+His poems have appeared in Agni, The Hopkins Review, Literary Imagination, Poetry, Raritan, Sewanee Review, Southwest Review, and Yale Review, and online at Poetry Daily.

 Find them also in Hard Lines: Rough South Poetry and in the Louisiana volume and the new (in 2022) Virginia volume of The Southern Poetry Anthology.

 He has published articles on James Dickey, Robert Lowell, Archibald MacLeish, Flannery O'Connor, and Elizabeth Spencer in The Hopkins Review, Literary Matters, Mississippi Quarterly, Sewanee Review, Southern Literary Journal, and the Virginia Quarterly Review.

 Weathering: Poems and Recollections brings together late poems (and a clutch of early poems) with three essays that chart David's coming of age through encounters with James Dickey, Robert Lowell, Archibald MacLeish, and other poets.
 The book's epigraph, from a poem by Dickey, expresses its overarching theme: "with age / Feeling more in two world than one [. . .] in all worlds the growing encounters."